Prapthi564/AIW-Azure-Virtual-Desktop/10-Security Modules.md

    ![](media/vd35.png)

 ## Exercise 2: Creating Conditional Access Policy

+In this exercise, you will create and configure a Conditional Access policy by disabling security defaults (if enabled), defining a new AVD-specific MFA policy, assigning your user and Azure Virtual Desktop as the target resource, enabling MFA as the required access control, and finally validating the policy by signing in through the Remote Desktop Web Client and completing MFA authentication.

 1. In Azure Portal search for **Microsoft Entra ID (1)** and click on it from the search result **(2)**.